What is a ‘merchant of record’ marketplace? (And should my marketplace be one?)

 Usually, the marketplace and trade credit provider will work together to understand the best approach.

-Merchant of Record vs. Seller of Record
+Merchant of record vs. seller of record

 The terms merchant of record and seller of record (SoR) are sometimes used incorrectly because of their similarity, both in name and meaning.
-However, each has a distinct definition and shouldn’t be used interchangeably.
+However, each has a distinct definition and they shouldn’t be used interchangeably.

 In our merchant of record definition above, we explained that a merchant of record is the legal entity selling goods or services to an end customer, but that it does not assume the identity of the business selling the goods.
 Any invoice or bank statement will identify the MoR as the third party that they are.